peter88213/nvhelp-en/source/basic_concepts.rst

    from word count totals and export.

    -  The subelements of unused parts and chapters are unused as well.
-   -  If you mark a section “Unused”, its properties are preserved.
+   -  If you mark a section "Unused", its properties are preserved.
    -  Unused tree elements are displayed in gray.

 Section completion status
 -------------------------

-You can assign a status to each “Normal” type section via context menu or Section menu.
+You can assign a status to each "Normal" type section via context menu or Section menu.

 -  You can choose a `coloring mode <view_menu.html#coloring-mode>`__